goldbergyoni/nodebestpractices/README.md

 <br/><br/>

 ## ![✔] 6.9.
-Escape output
+Escape HTML, JS and CSS output

 **TL;DR:** Untrusted data that is sent down to the browser might get executed instead of just being displayed, this is commonly being referred as XSS attack.
-Mitigate this by using dedicated libraries that explicitly mark the data as pure content that should never get executed (i.e. escaping)
+Mitigate this by using dedicated libraries that explicitly mark the data as pure content that should never get executed (i.e. encoding, escaping)

 **Otherwise:** An attacker might store a malicious JS code in your DB which will then be sent as-is to the poor client